Rookiehecker/Blooket----Some-juicy-hack-collection/README.md

 # Blooket-hack-after-glixzzy
-glixzzy stop making profit off school cheats                                 (made by a student who named jack and hes so cool omg!1)
+glixzzy stop making profit off school cheats                                 (made by a student who named jack and hes so cool omg!1 credit to @P1uffy)